rockNhu/phagesnake/readme.md

 ## The parts of the PhageSnake

-The Directed Acyclic Graph(DAG) plot of PhageSnake was here:
+The Directed Acyclic Graph(DAG) plot of PhageSnake:

 ![dag](dag.svg)